apache/pekko/docs/src/main/paradox/stream/actor-interop.md

 ### ask

 @@@ note
-  See also: @ref[Flow.ask operator reference docs](operators/Source-or-Flow/ask.md), @ref[ActorFlow.ask operator reference docs](operators/ActorFlow/ask.md) for Akka Typed
+  See also: @ref[Flow.ask operator reference docs](operators/Source-or-Flow/ask.md), @ref[ActorFlow.ask operator reference docs](operators/ActorFlow/ask.md) for Pekko Typed
 @@@

 A nice way to delegate some processing of elements in a stream to an actor is to use `ask`.